-Click the style thumbnail to insert the table.
+3. Click the style thumbnail to insert the table.

 If you need to change the number of rows or columns in your table, Pages makes it easy.
 To add or delete rows or columns directly from the table, select it and click the row and column buttons that appear.
-(Each bears two horizontal or vertical lines, as shown in Figure 16-3.)
+(Each bears an equals sign, as shown in Figure 16-3.)